MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Related Works

-Recent advancements focus on deeper retrieval-reasoning integration.
-RA-DIT \citep{lin2024radit} retrofits LLMs with retrieval by independently tuning the model for context use and the retriever for relevance.
-Speculative RAG~\citep{wang2025speculative} drafts answers using a specialist LM and verifies them with a generalist LM.
-CD-LM~\citep{li2025chunkdistilled} accelerates inference via chunk-level retrieval, enabling training-free adaptation.
-Auto-GDA~\citep{leemann2025autogda} addresses domain adaptation with synthetic data generation and filtering.
-Graph-based methods such as ToG-2~\citep{ma2025thinkongraph} and SubgraphRAG~\citep{li2025simple} enhance retrieval by leveraging subgraph structures.
-Reinforcement learning approaches refine retrieval and generation strategies, including episodic memory~\citep{shinn2023reflexionlanguageagentsverbal}, retrieval policy optimization~\citep{kulkarni2024reinforcementlearningoptimizingrag}, evidence citation~\citep{menick2022teachinglanguagemodelssupport}, and reflection-based refinement~\citep{asai2024selfrag, zhou-etal-2023-enhancing-generative, gao2025smartrag}, though often at high computational cost.
-In contrast to these methods and prior agent-based frameworks that rely on heavy supervision, such as RankRAG \citep{yu2024rankragunifyingcontextranking}, our proposed MA-RAG offers a lightweight, training-free agentic solution.
+\textbf{Retrieval-Augmented Generation (RAG)} enhances LLM performance by integrating external knowledge via document retrieval~\citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, Guu2020RAG}.
+Challenges remain in determining what, when, and how to retrieve~\citep{gao2024retrievalaugmentedgenerationlargelanguage}.
+Early methods incorporate retrieval into next-token prediction~\citep{Khandelwal2020knnlm, ram-etal-2023-context, chatqa-1.5-8b} or use end-to-end pipelines~\citep{Guu2020RAG, RETRO2022, Atlas2023, RAFT2024}, while others study knowledge representation and retrieval robustness~\citep{Recomp, sarthi2024raptor}.
+Supervised and contrastive approaches often face scalability and domain transfer limitations~\citep{dai2023promptagator, zhang2023retrieveaugmentlargelanguage, shi-etal-2024-replug}.
+Structured retrieval methods include HippoRAG~\citep{gutiérrez2024hipporag}, which leverages knowledge graphs.
+Recent research focuses on tighter retrieval-reasoning integration.
+RA-DIT \citep{lin2024radit} tunes LLMs for context use and retrievers for relevance independently.
+Speculative RAG \citep{wang2025speculative} drafts answers with a specialist LM and verifies with a generalist LM.
+CD-LM \citep{li2025chunkdistilled} improves inference via chunk-level retrieval, while Auto-GDA \citep{leemann2025autogda} addresses domain adaptation with synthetic data.
+Graph-based methods such as ToG-2~\citep{ma2025thinkongraph} and SubgraphRAG~\citep{li2025simple} utilize subgraph structures to enhance retrieval.
+Reinforcement learning approaches optimize retrieval and generation via episodic memory~\citep{shinn2023reflexionlanguageagentsverbal}, policy optimization~\citep{kulkarni2024reinforcementlearningoptimizingrag}, evidence citation~\citep{menick2022teachinglanguagemodelssupport}, and reflection-based refinement~\citep{asai2024selfrag, zhou-etal-2023-enhancing-generative, gao2025smartrag}.
+Recent open-source agentic retrieval frameworks, such as Open Deep Search \citep{alzubi2025opendeepsearch}, further demonstrate the potential of lightweight reasoning agents for democratized, structured search.
+Compared to prior agent-based RAG systems, our MA-RAG provides a training-free, efficient, and interpretable solution.